ibraheemdev/ibraheemca/content/posts/2020-07-16-easier-asynchronous-state-modelling-in-react-redux-with-the-finite-state-machine-model.md

 **Takeaways:**

-The biggest gain from this pattern, is that no matter what the user does, our application will always be in one of 4 predetermined states.
-It also brings single purpose reducers, reducers that handle one process and one process only.
+The biggest gain from this pattern is that no matter what the user does, our application will always be in one of 4 predetermined states.
+It also brings single purpose reducers; reducers that handle one process and one process only.
 Those two combined give simplicity to the entire application: reducers, views, and actions.

-*shrug emoji courtesy of [Twemoji](https://twemoji.twitter.com/)*
+*Shrug emoji courtesy of [Twemoji](https://twemoji.twitter.com/)*